Georg Carl Amdrup: The East-Greenland Coast Expedition, 1900

 In 1899, Alfred Gabriel Nathorst sold the Antarctic to Amdrup.
 On June 15, 1900, Amdrup took an 11-man expedition to East Greenland.
 This expedition, which cartographer Johan Peter Koch joined, was also known as the 'Carlsberg Foundation Expedition'.
 The survey was to explore the coast between Cape Brewster and Aggas Island.
 They arrived at Little Pendulum Island, before continuing to Cape Dalton (69°25 N) in mid July where they divided into two parties.
 While the expedition's second in command, Nikolaj Hartz, stayed with the Antarctic and examined the country up to Scoresbysund and fjords to the north, Amdrup endured great hardship and dangers further south in a small boat Aggas that navigated through the ice belt in the polar stream and mapped an uncharted route.

 During the 730 km part of the expedition in Aggas, a 5.6 m long, 1.4 m wide open boat that carried Amdrup, three others including Ejnar Mikkelsen, plus 1659 kg of supplies, Amdrup found a dwelling containing the remains of 38 bodies, from which he inferred that Inuit had been trying to colonize the area.
 Amdrup and his men were even accused of killing the 38 people, but it was later ascertained that they had starved to death.
 Having established the fact that there were no other Eskimos on the eastern side of the island other than are known to the Danish missionaries, Amdrup's skeleton find was unusual.

 Amdrup and his men were picked up by the ship Antarctic at Amassalik in September and he returned to Denmark on October 4, with significant collections of botanical, geological, and zoological, specimens.
 Part of the natural history collection that Amdrup brought back included a live musk ox and ten lemming.
 He published the expedition results in the "Notice of Grønland", XXVII-XXIX.
 Swedish and English expeditions that were ongoing at the time did not report the considerable progress that the Danish expedition under Amdrup was able to show.

 Danmark Expedition to Greenland's Northeast Coast, 1906-1908

 From 1905, Amdrup worked as an Adjutant to his friend, Prince Valdemar of Denmark.
 He was a member of the Committee for the Denmark expedition to Greenland's northeast coast 1906-1908, and, as the expedition historian, Amdrup wrote the expedition history in the "Notice of Grønland", XLI.

-Later years
+Later life

 In 1913, he was appointed to the Greenland Commission, (1931: Commission for scientific studies in Greenland) of which he was chairman from 1930 until 1931.
 In 1937, he took over the publication of Meddelelser om Grønland.
 He was a member of the editorial board of "Grønland in tohundredåret for Hans Egede's Land".
 Amdrup was promoted to the rank of commander in 1916.
-In 1925, he was promoted to rear admiral in 1925, and was the Commander of the Niels Iuel.
+In 1925, he was promoted to counter admiral in 1925, and was the Commander of the Niels Iuel.
 From 1927, he was Vice Admiral Sir Georg Amdrup.